tredontho/purescript-book/text/chapter9.md

 - `affjax` - HTTP requests with AJAX and `Aff`.
 - `parallel` - parallel execution of `Aff`.

-When running outside of the browser (such as in our Node.js environment), the `affjax` library requires the `xhr2` NPM module, which is listed as dependency in the `package.json` of this chapter.
+When running outside of the browser (such as in our Node.js environment), the `affjax` library requires the `xhr2` NPM module, which is listed as a dependency in the `package.json` of this chapter.
 Install that by running:

 ```shell
 $ npm install